 No, these devices are not officially supported for Android Enterprise and therefore would be expected to be managed using the legacy and mostly deprecated Device Admin APIs.
 These devices may also be referred to as AOSP, and an excellent example of an uncertified, AOSP device is the Kindle Fire.

 Yes.
-Since Android 5.x (Lollipop), like all other OEMs, it has been possible to deploy a free work profile or provision a fully managed device using Samsung devices and a preferred EMM solution.
-Since Android 8.0 and Knox 3.0, Samsung have further integrated AE by having the Knox Workspace container use the Android Enterprise Profile Owner APIs to inflate the Workspace, and as of late 2020 also began supporting zero-touch in addition to their existing KME service.
+Since Android 5.x (Lollipop), like all other OEMs, it has been possible to deploy for free a work profile or provision a fully managed device using Samsung devices and a preferred EMM solution.
+From Android 8.0 and Knox 3.0, Samsung further integrated AE by having the Knox Workspace container use the Android Enterprise Profile Owner APIs to inflate the Workspace, and as of late 2020 also began supporting zero-touch in addition to their existing KME service.
 Customers can optionally select to activate a Knox Platform for Enterprise license to enable premium features on the device, including all of the APIs from the previously separate Knox Standard, Knox Custom and Knox Premium SDKs.

 No. Unless you are already a G Suite customer, you can use your EMM console to register a new Android Enterprise organisation with any existing Google account and your EMM will create unique and generic Managed Google Play service accounts on each Android device, that allow you to sign into the Google Play Store and receive EMM policies.
 These accounts are silently added to the device.
 You do not need to configure your domain, create users, or manage the authentication to services like Active Directory.